shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica barked.

-The cat's ears pinned back and it winced.
+The cat's ears pinned back, and it winced.
 It turned around and ran off into the woods as fast as its two legs could take it.

 Ersatzica's heart beat rapidly.
 She looked around to her left and right, for any signs of other cats.
 She had made it to the cat side of the river.